KazarkinBarys/Data_Engineering_Zoomcamp_Project/README.md

 ## Project architecture

 1. Creating PostgreSQL database and environment (docker)
-2. Download datasets from source (prefect + python)
+2. Downloading datasets from source (prefect + python)
 3. Transformation and loading data into the database (prefect + python)
 4. Transformation, modeling and generalization of data into a database (dbt)
 5. Visualization of transformed and generalized data (metabase)